 Yes.
 As ever, with Freeview you get the channels free to view.
 On top of that, Freeview Play gives you lots of catch up TV to choose from.
 However, you will need a broadband subscription.
 With Freeview Play, you have the freedom to move between broadband providers to find the best rates.

 Freeview Play is a connected TV service with no monthly cost.
 You can catch up on TV you’ve missed by scrolling back through the TV guide; there’s no need to go into an app or find a repeat to record.
 If you want even more TV on demand, go to the Freeview Play apps page, where you’ll find BBC iPlayer, the ITV Hub, All 4, Demand 5 and UKTV Play all in one place.

 Freeview Play features:

-You’ll find Freeview Play in a wide range of new Panasonic, LG & JVC TVs and Humax & Panasonic recorders.
+You’ll find Freeview Play in a wide range of new Panasonic, LG, Hisense and JVC TVs and Humax & Panasonic recorders.
 More brands will become available over time, but for now here’s a list of products which have Freeview Play: